 Dr Ahdoot has a special interest in environmental health.
 She is a Board Member of the Virginia Chapter of the American Academy of Pediatrics (AAP), where she serves as Environmental Health Champion, and was elected to the Executive Committee of the national AAP’s Council on Environmental Health.
 She was lead author of the AAP Policy Statement on Climate Change and Children’s Health published in 2015.
 She is also Chair and Cofounder of Virginia Clinicians for Climate Action.

-Dr. Ahdoot is an active member of the Alexandria Community, and has served on the City's Early Childhood and Environmental Policy Commissions.
-In 2011 she received the City of Alexandria’s Ellen Pickering Environmental Excellence Award for her work creating an elementary school environmental program and large community garden within the City of Alexandria.
+Dr. Ahdoot is an active member of the Alexandria community.
+She served on the City's Early Childhood and Environmental Policy Commissions.
+In 2011 she received the City of Alexandria’s Ellen Pickering Environmental Excellence Award for her work creating an elementary school environmental program and community garden within the City of Alexandria.

-Dr. Ahdoot grew up in New York City, where she attended the Dalton School and Juilliard Pre-College for trumpet.
-She earned a Bachelor's Degree in English from Wesleyan University, CT in 1991, and her Medical Degree from Georgetown University School of Medicine in 1999.
-She completed her residency in Pediatrics at Tufts University in Boston in 2002.
-She and her husband, Kenneth, have two children who are themselves second generation PAA patients.
+Growing up in New York City, she attended the Dalton School and Juilliard Pre-College for trumpet.
+Dr. Ahdoot earned a bachelor’s degree in English from Wesleyan University, CT in 1991, her medical degree from Georgetown University School of Medicine in 1999, and completed her residency in Pediatrics at Tufts University in Boston in 2002.
+She and her husband, Kenneth have two children who are themselves second generation PAA patients.